ibm-cloud-docs/cloud-infrastructure/about-migration.md

 By using a custom image template, you can capture a classic bare metal image to replicate its configuration to order more classic bare metal servers with the same configurations, and you can deploy as many as needed.

-With this type of bare metal to bare metal migration in {{site.data.keyword.cloud_notm}} classic infrastructure, you need to review the following considerations and limitations:
+With this type of classic bare metal to classic bare metal migration in {{site.data.keyword.cloud_notm}} classic infrastructure, you need to review the following considerations and limitations:

 * Only compute resources and secondary volumes are migrated
 * Not meant for backup
 * Can be used for disaster recovery

-Classic bare metal to bare metal migration is disruptive to your workloads, so be sure to plan accordingly.
+Classic bare metal to classic bare metal migration is disruptive to your workloads, so be sure to plan accordingly.
 {: important}

 For more information, see [About bare metal custom image templates](/docs/bare-metal?topic=bare-metal-getting-started-bm-custom-image-templates).